Educational and Professional Background

 • Infrastructure and Faculty Fellowship Request for Configurable Computing, Arkansas Space Grant Consortium/NASA, October 1997, (PI).

-• High Speed Parallel Fiber Optic Data Bus Components for NMP, Optical Networks, Inc., July 1998, (Co-PI).
+• High Speed Parallel Fiber Optic Data Bus Components for NMP, Space Photonics, Inc., July 1998, (Co-PI).

 • Implementation of ASM using an FPGA Based Co-processor, Acxiom Corporation with 100% match from the Arkansas Science and Technology Authority, 99-A-01, September 1998, (PI).